As a business owner, are you worried that your business relies heavily on a key person? If so, consider getting key person life insurance.

 - Variable life key person insurance

-Just like whole life insurance, variable life insurance offers lifelong protection and accumulates cash value.
-However, unlike whole life insurance, variable life insurance may allow you to change the premium and the death benefit within permissible limits.
+Similar to whole life insurance, variable life insurance offers lifelong protection and accumulates cash value.
+Unlike whole life insurance, variable life insurance may allow you to change the premium and the death benefit amount over time.
 In addition, the cash value is tied to sub-accounts selected by you and grows at a variable rate.
-If the sub-accounts you have chosen perform well, you can receive handsome returns.
-However, your cash value can also get wiped out completely if the market underperforms.
+If the sub-accounts you choose perform well, you can receive handsome returns.
+However, your cash value can also get wiped out if the market underperforms.

 Disability key person insurance

-You can purchase a disability insurance policy on a key employee.
-The insurance carrier will pay a monthly benefit if the insured is unable to work due to illness or injury.
+You can purchase a disability insurance policy on a key worker.
+For the disability insurance, life insurance companies will pay a monthly benefit if the insured is unable to work due to illness or injury.

 Critical illness key person insurance

-Critical illness key person insurance helps you protect your business against the financial loss it will likely suffer if the insured develops a critical illness.
+Key person critical illness insurance helps you protect your business against the financial loss it will likely suffer if the insured develops a critical illness.
 The insurance carrier will pay a lump sum if the insured is diagnosed with a covered health condition.